 The present value of the Deferred Purchase Price Obligation will be reflected as a liability on our balance sheet until paid.
 As of the acquisition date, the estimated future payment obligation (based on management's estimate of the Partnership's share of forecasted Business Adjusted EBITDA and capital expenditures for the 2016 Drop Down Assets) was \$860.3 million, which had a net present value of \$507.4 million, using a discount rate of 13%.
-As of March 31, 2016, the net present value of this obligation was \$514.9 million and has been recorded on the consolidated balance sheet.
-Deferred purchase price obligation expense for the three months ended March 31, 2016 was \$7.5 million.
+As of June 30, 2016, the net present value of this obligation was \$532.4 million and has been recorded on the consolidated balance sheet.
+Deferred purchase price obligation expense is recognized in the statements of operations.
 Any subsequent changes to the estimated future payment obligation will be calculated using a discounted cash flow model with a commensurate risk-adjusted discount rate.
 Such changes and the impact on the liability due to the passage of time will be recorded as deferred purchase price obligation income or expense on the consolidated statements of operations in the period of the change.